Deep Silver: Games

 Franchises published by Deep Silver include Metro from 4A Games and Volition's Saints Row, both of which were acquired through THQ's bankruptcy auction in 2013, as well as Techland-created Dead Island.
-Other games include Homefront: The Revolution by Dambuster Studios and Shenmue III by Ys Net.
+Other games include Homefront: The Revolution by Dambuster Studios, Kingdom Come: Deliverance by Warhorse Studios, Shenmue III by Ys Net, and Payday 3 by Starbreeze Studios.